Is Filing Form ADT-1 Mandatory for First Auditor Appointment?

 MCA Amendment in 2025: The Game Changer

-The Ministry of Corporate Affairs (MCA) notified the Companies (Audit and Auditors) Amendment Rules, 2025 through G.S.R.
-359(E), which came into effect from 14 July 2025.
+The Ministry of Corporate Affairs (MCA) notified the Companies (Audit and Auditors) Amendment Rules, 2025, through G.S.R.
+359(E), which came into effect from 14 July 2025, including important updates such as mca clarification adt-1 first auditor.

 One of the key changes was the revision of Form ADT-1.
 The amended form now specifically includes: